msrissaxox/blog/README.md

 - NewPost: Form component for creating and editing blog posts
 - BlogCard: Component for displaying individual blog posts with expand, edit, and delete functionality
 - Modal: Confirmation dialog for delete operations
+- About Header: Component for displaying the header of the about page.
+- About Body: Component for the body of the About page with a call to action to contact us.
+- Accordion: This component contains the data for the accordion component.
+It maps over the data and renders the SingleAccordion component for each item in the data array.
+- Single Accordion: This component contains the title and content of the accordion.
+- Photo Icon: This component contains the photo that is rendered in the About and Contact pages
+- Contact Header: Component for displaying the header of the contact page
+- Contact Body: Component for displaying the body of the contact page.
+This contains the form that uses EmailJS to send all data from the form to my personal email.
+- Nav Bar: Component that displays the nav bar on the Contact and About pages.
 - Footer: Simple footer component displaying copyright information

 ## Technologies Used